allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 * G5 - Strong selection against proline, weak selection against aromatics and isoleucine

 All glycine residues appear enriched in turn and bend secondary structures

+### G0

+Outliers split into 3 broad types: positive ER (often in MAPK1 again, but not exclusively); permissive positions; and positions where a few substitutions are strongly selected against.
+Four positions have a single very strongly deleterious substitution.

 ## H - Histidine